d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 These reports expose information relating to the DMARC policy, as well as the outcome of SPF [@!RFC7208] & DKIM [@!RFC6376] validation.

+# Definitions

+## Key Words

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+## Notation

+Certain properties of email messages described in this document are referenced using notation found in [@!RFC5598] (e.g., "RFC5322.From").

+This specification uses the Augmented Backus-Naur Form (ABNF) notation of [@RFC5234].

+## Imported Definitions

 There are a number of terms defined in [@!I-D.ietf-dmarc-dmarcbis] that are used within this document.
 Understanding those definitions will aid in reading this document.

-## Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.
+IPv4address and IPv6address are defined in [@!RFC3986]

 # DMARC Feedback